 Te Papa (translation; ‘our place’), the National Museum of New Zealand is located in the city centre of Wellington.
-It is one of the must dos for the capital and like most museums in the country is free to enter.
-Of course, donations are much appreciated and after spending some time in this building full of history, you may feel like contributing.
-Every little helps, said a wise man once!
+It is one of the must dos in Wellington and like most museums in the country is free to enter.
+Of course, donations are much appreciated, every little helps, said a wise man once!

 The National Museum of New Zealand is one of the best ways to learn history about New Zealand in one place.
 There’s a very good reason that Te Papa is often described as the best free activity in New Zealand.

 There are always temporary exhibits at the museum so visit the official website for the latest on offer.
 Listed below are the long term exhibitions at the museum.
 There’s so much to do that I highly recommend you checking out which exhibits you most want to see so that you don’t miss them!

 Level 2 – An exhibition open for 2019, Gallipoli is the story of 8 New Zealanders who found themselves part of the Gallipoli campaign in World War 1.
 The exhibition has been created with the fantastic skills of the Weta Workshop.